 Conservation biological control for stored product insects

-Natural occurrence of natural enemies is common in storage, processing, transportation and marketing facilities (see Prevalence of naturally occurring natural enemies page) so conservation biological control may be applicable.
 Feeding and sheltering of natural enemies have been shown to be beneficial and the chemical ecology of these natural enemies has been studied so there are opportunities to improve their efficacy using semiochemicals.
+Insecticide resistant strains of natural enemies may make possible the use of insecticides and natural enemies together (see insecticide resistant natural enemies).
+Also, cooling commodities by aeration can slow larval development of host or prey and give natural enemies more time to find host or prey.
 Wyckhuys et al. 2013 provides a meta-analysis of current and potential use of conservation biological control for insect crop pests in the developing world.

 Wyckhuys, Kris AG, Yanhui Lu, Helda Morales, Luis L. Vazquez, Jesusa C. Legaspi, Panagiotis A. Eliopoulos, and Luis M. Hernandez 2013.
 Current status and potential of conservation biological control for agriculture in the developing world.
 Biological Control 65(1): 152-167.